AdalTZH/SingHack/Server/decision_agent/README.md

 uvicorn decision_agent.server:app --reload
 ```

+## Persuasion Messages

+The Decision Agent generates catchy, short persuasion messages (max 20 words) that are displayed in the cursor textbox when users visit travel-related pages.
+These messages:

+- Are concise and won't take up screen space
+- Are catchy and attention-grabbing
+- Focus on the specific travel activity
+- Create urgency or highlight value
+- Display for 10 seconds with streaming animation

 ## Notes

 - The Decision Agent does NOT generate summaries - it only makes decisions
-- Page content is truncated to 5000 characters for LLM analysis
+- Page content is truncated to 10,000 characters for LLM analysis
-- The agent automatically forwards to Master Agent when `should_prompt` is True
+- The agent generates persuasion messages (max 20 words) when `should_prompt` is True
+- Messages are displayed in the cursor textbox with streaming animation
 - Non-travel pages are filtered early to save API costs